nickmoreton/lab/README.md

 docker-compose up
 ```

-The lab will be available at `http://localhost:8888/lab?token=...`
+The lab will be available at `http://localhost:8888/lab?token=...` get the token from the console log.